 where the equality holds because $v_b(\pi')=v'_b(\pi')=0$.
-This in turn implies that $\pi'\leq c/\lambda_b\big(1+w(1)\big)=\beta$, that is a contradiction. \end{proof} As argued previously, the above lemma shows that at the optimum $\mathcal{M}_b$ is the increasing interval $(\beta,1]$, and hence is unique.
-That in turn leaves only one candidate for the optimal $v_b$, that satisfies the Bellman equation \eqref{eq: Bellman} on the continuation region $(\beta,1]$.
-A particular solution for this Bellman differential equation is
+This in turn implies that $\pi'\leq c/\lambda_b\big(1+w(1)\big)=\beta$, which is a contradiction. \end{proof} As previously argued, the above lemma shows that at the optimum $\mathcal{M}_b$ is the increasing interval $(\beta,1]$, and hence is unique.
+This in turn leaves only one candidate for the optimal $v_b$, that satisfies the Bellman equation~\eqref{eq: Bellman} on the continuation region $(\beta,1]$.
+A particular solution for this differential equation is